benmatselby/technical-workshops/wsl-101/README.md

     ```
 - This is where things get fun - From here you can basically develop exclusively within Linux.
 - Don't "halfway house" on the filesystem, work from Linux, not the mounted Windows directories.
+- Some extensions will prompt you to re-install them in WSL, do it!

 ## Using with Docker